Sustainability

 Governance:

-• Successful maintenance of Quality Management certification under the ISO 9001 standard.
+• Successful maintenance of the Quality Management System certification in accordance with ISO 9001.

-• Revision of the Code of Ethics and Conduct to optimize content on corruption prevention.
+• Revision of the Code of Ethics and Conduct and implementation of new procedures for third-party assessment, management of gifts and hospitality, and conflicts of interest, strengthening corruption prevention.

-• Publication of an Annual Report on the General Regime for the Prevention of Corruption, reinforcing transparency and accountability.
+• Publication of the Annual Report on the General Regime for the Prevention of Corruption, reinforcing transparency and accountability.

 Sustainable Development Goals – SDG